cosmii02/RacingDSX/Readme.md

+Note for Forza 4
+1. Install Window 8 AppContainer Loopback Utility
+2. Start the utility (if it shows a message about orphan sid, you can safely ignore it)
+3. Make sure that Forza Horizon 4 / Motorsport 7 are checked
+4. Save changes

 Step by step instructions:
 1. Download latest version of ForzaDSX from releases https://github.com/cosmii02/ForzaDSX/releases
 2. extract the zip file to a folder (For example desktop)